vEnhance/1802/src/chvar.typ

 ]

 Okay, now for the result.
+We'll postpone giving a justification for this theorem until @sec-jacobian-picture, since I want to have done a few concrete examples before drawing the right picture.

 #memo(title: [Memorize: Change of variables])[
   Suppose you need to integrate $iint_(cal(R)) f(x,y) dif x dif y$